MicrosoftEdge/WebView2Feedback/FindOnPage.md

 #### Description

 To initiate a find operation in a WebView2 control, use the `StartFind` method.
-This method allows setting the search term and find parameters via the `ICoreWebView2FindConfiguration` interface.
+This method allows setting the find term and find parameters via the `ICoreWebView2FindConfiguration` interface.
 Only one find session can be active per webview environment.
 Starting another with the same configuration will adjust the active match index based on the selected Find Direction.